visualcomputing-lab/visualcomputing-lab.github.io/content/en/_index.md

 Visual Computing Laboratory (VCL) mainly focuses on developing new algorithms for Computer Graphics.
 Research topics include rendering (real-time and off-line), physically-based visual simulation, animation, and fabrication.

-#### Prospective Students
+#### For Prospective Students
 We are always looking for highly-motivated PhD students working with us.
 If you are interested in joining our lab, please let me know via e-mail (keiiwasaki[atmark]acm.org).

 Currently, our lab does not accept research students (kenkyu-sei/研究生) due to the limited resource.

 ### News
 - 2024/06/05: We have two papers presented at Graphics Interface 2024.